-What in the world am I talking about?
-Well, here is an example of a story that existed without previous intention of meaning.
-It was inspired by a poem by Howard McCord (“Ontology”) and by the expression “You can’t see the forest for the trees.”
-But these were inspirations not purposes or meanings.
+This story was inspired by a poem by Howard McCord (“Ontology”) and by the expression “You can’t see the forest for the trees.”

 Thomas lived in the desert lands as a child.
 There is much beauty in such barren places, but also many important things lacking.
 Thomas would ask his father, “When can I see a tree?
 I have heard of them, but I have never seen a tree.”
 His father would say, “I am sorry, Thomas.
 Here there are cacti.
 There are shrubs, but if you want to see a tree, you need to go to the great forest on the other side of those mountains you see to the East.